 What is the best calisthenics?

-Any calisthenic exercise is suitable for children as long as it’s within their ability and interest.
+Any calisthenic exercise is suitable for children as long as it’s within their abilities and interest.
 For example, kids who can’t do a single repetition can perform activities such as dips, push-ups, and pull-ups.

 Here is a list of the best Kids’ Calisthenics: